 Ease of Install - Without the Base

 This seat earned its highest installation score without the base with an 8 of 10, which was well above average.
 This score is of prime interest to those parents who expect to frequently travel in taxi cabs and thus may have a recurring need to secure the seat using the taxi seat belt.
-The high score in this metric is a 10 earned by the Peg Perego Primo Viaggio 4-35.
+The high score for ease of install was received by the Peg Perego Primo Viaggio 4-35, earning 10 of 10.

 The Recaro has the European belt path and is color coded, which makes life slightly easier when in a hurry or under pressure from an impatient taxi driver.
 The European method uses the shoulder portion of the vehicle belt to go around the back side of the carrier, this coupled with the lap belt going over the foot half of the carrier, creates a relatively secure seat installation, and is a method we preferred over the American version.